smattymatty/mathew-storm-site/writing_content/short-stories/Year 47 Post Stitch.md

 He'd died with bloom spores in his lungs.
 Six years ago.
 Another Westbrook collapse.

 Elise's eyes drifted to the wall where Dmitri had hung their old wedding photo.
 Behind the frame, she could see it: a hairline crack in the old plaster, already glowing faint blue-green.
-47 years since the Korolev crash.
+47 years since the Korolev crash - since the First Stitch.
 47 years since Russian scientists decided the alien vessel's ecosystem might "restore Earth's dead soil."

 It had worked.
 For about two years.
 Then the blooms learned to eat concrete.
 Then they learned to grow in human lungs.
 Then they learned that Earth was just another substrate to consume.